 There is no evidence of decreased fertility in men or women in the affected regions.
 Because doses to the general population were low, it is unlikely that there would be any increase in stillbirths, adverse pregnancy outcomes, delivery complications, or negative impacts on children's overall health.
 Regardless, monitoring remains important and is ongoing.

-The 2008 UNSCEAR report on Chernobyl confirmed that, while new research data has become available, the major conclusions about the 1986 Chernobyl accident's health consequences are essentially consistent with previous assessments.
-Thyroid cancer in individuals who were children at the time of the accident remains the major health consequence.
+The UNSCEAR 2008 report on Chernobyl confirmed that, while new research data has become available, the major conclusions about the 1986 Chernobyl accident's health consequences are essentially consistent with previous assessments.
+The UNSCEAR 2018 White Paper acknowledges that thyroid cancer is the major health issue (in individuals who were children or adolescents at the time of the accident) and that further investigation is needed to determine the long-term consequences of radiation exposure.
 The previous fear of an increase in leukemia rates has not materialized, nor have any fertility problems arisen.
 As previous assessments indicate, psychological effects – such as high anxiety – and general poor health were observed.
 Previous studies have shown that there were no global consequences of the accident in Asia and North America, which remains true today.